 Air Quality Awareness is Growing

-This first hand account of what is what like living through these events in Oregon really drives home what we see in the data.
-The numbers don't describe the personal impact and this is the impact felt from a generally healthy person, not to mention people who have respiratory conditions.
+And a first-hand accou of what it is like living through these events in Oregon really drives home what we see in the data.
+The numbers don’t describe the personal impact and this is the impact felt from a generally healthy person, not to mention people who have respiratory conditions.

 We are tracking what we eat, our fitness progress, our every step & every heartbeat, we request the data and the insights to measure and make the changes to our lives to live a healthier life.
 Yet, when was the last time you walked into a building where there was an ‘air quality breakdown’ for all the pollution you’ll be exposed to inside that building?
 Now ask yourself, would you even expect this kind of information?
 Well, we believe that this expectation is evolving.